Sijia022/ML-Neural-Network-Construction/README.md

 # ML-Neural-Network-Construction
-Lab 1 for machine learning course
+Lab 1 for machine learning course, code in Matlab